 I’m really starting to get addicted to the new Google Suggest function, another gem added to their ever-increasing bag of tricks.
 This nifty thing provides auto complete in your web search.

 Another great night in the dark basement of Plasticity.
 Pär threw on a perfect triple combo featuring “America” by Rammstein, “Electronaut” by VNV Nation and of course “Xfixiation” by Tactical Sekt.
 The Hellfire mix of Xfixiation is harsh and industrial EBM at its very finest and about as good as it gets when you’re in the mood to really move your feet.
 Even Pär felt the urge to leave the DJ cave and join us on the dance floor.

 Just returned from a play of Verdi’s old masterpiece Rigoletto at the Gothenburg Opera.
 The set was placed in quite a modern time-frame, thus abandoning the centuries-old settings.
 This made the title character a bit awkward in his role as the “court jester” to the prince.
-The assassin was great, even though he didn’t have to do more than walk around, looking dangerous.
-The soprano was quite a crowd pleaser.
-I failed to feel sympathy for poor Rigoletto this time as well.
-In fact, he was doomed even before the fat lady sang.

 I had a dish called “butter fish” today at the local English pub called Notting Hill (Yes, it has a blue door, in case you were wondering).
 I kept wondering whether it was by any chance related to the infamous “butter chicken” served every friday at Bombay, only a couple of spear throws away.

 Today’s headline in one of Sweden’s largest newspaper was: “DO NOT USE INTERNET EXPLORER”.
 How cute.
 A common rambling of mine is concerning the amazingly stupid headlines lining the street vendors every day, but this one should be made into a poster.